If you’re looking to lose a few pounds, then you might be thinking of taking up running or another form of high intensity cardio exercise.

 1. Plank Pose (Phalakasana)

 Struggling to shed the pounds, particularly around your tummy?
-Plank Pose is a good asana to begin with.
+Plank is a good asana to begin with.

 By working your tummy muscles in this way, they’ll grow stronger, helping you to start shifting belly fat.